Back to top

 - drinking a lot of alcohol

-Having any of these risk factors doesn’t mean that you will definitely get bowel cancer – but they increase your chances of developing it.
-However, you can develop bowel cancer without having any of these risk factors.
+If you have any of these risk factors, it doesn’t mean you’ll definitely get bowel cancer – but they increase your chances of developing it.
+But you can develop bowel cancer without having any of them.

 Symptoms of bowel cancer

-- Bleeding from your bottom or having blood in your poo.
+- Bleeding from your bottom or blood in your poo may be one of the first signs of bowel cancer.
 The blood can be bright or dark red on the surface or mixed in with the poo.
 Or you may notice it in the toilet bowl.
 Occasionally it can make your poo look black, like tar.

 - Changes in your bowel habits.
 Your poo may be looser (diarrhoea) or you may find it harder to go (constipation).
-You may feel like you need to go more often or more urgently or you might feel like you haven’t fully emptied your bowel when you’ve been.
+You may feel like you need to go more often or more urgently or you might feel like you haven’t finished even when you’ve just been.

 - You might feel extremely tired and weak (fatigued).
 This can be due to anaemia, which means you have a lower than normal level of red blood cells.